Troyanovsky/vibe-coding-guide/en/Lesson_7_Backend_Prompt.md

 - **Error Handling:** What happens when things go wrong?
 (Define specific error messages for missing fields, invalid data, unauthorized access; implement comprehensive logging)
 - **Performance Considerations:** Are there specific performance requirements? (e.g., "Ensure `user_id` column in `recipes` table is indexed for efficient lookups")

-**Common Pitfalls for Vibe Coders:** Here's something crucial – many beginner "vibe coders" accidentally push private API keys to public repositories or forget to implement rate limiting, leading to unexpected costs and security breaches.
+**Common Pitfalls for Vibe Coders:** Here's something crucial – many beginner "vibe coders" neglect security and may accidentally push private API keys to public repositories or forget to implement rate limiting, leading to unexpected costs and security breaches.
 If you want to avoid these issues, you **must** explicitly include requirements for secure credential management (using environment variables) and rate limiting in your AI prompts.

 **Why it matters:** A backend that's insecure or slow is a failed backend, regardless of how elegantly the business logic is written.
 Security and performance aren't optional – they're fundamental requirements.